hoachnt/YanghoScript/README.md

 // Output the result of the expression and a string to the screen NOILIENTUC sumandmin;
 NOILIENTUC 'Chao ca lo nha minh nha';

+// True/False operations
+NOILIENTUC 1 EQUAL 1;
+NOILIENTUC 2 MORE THAN 1;
+NOILIENTUC 1 LESS THAN 2;
+NOILIENTUC 1 MORE EQUALS 1;
+NOILIENTUC 2 LESS EQUALS 2;

+NOILIENTUC 2 EQUAL 1;
+NOILIENTUC 2 MORE THAN 3;
+NOILIENTUC 1 LESS THAN 0;
+NOILIENTUC 1 MORE EQUALS 2;
+NOILIENTUC 2 LESS EQUALS 1;
 ```

 To run a program, use the following command in the terminal: